eddieperez1/Mission-to-Mars/README.md

 ```
 ### Outline

 This project's design is to help a client by web scraping data from several websites and show it on a web page.
 The data will be information, news and images of Mars.
 Splinter will be used to web scrape the websites then the data will be stored in a mongo database.
-Next the data will be displayed on a web page using flask.
+Next, the data will be displayed on a web page using flask.

 ## Results